Querylight TS Demo

 Lexical Querying · advanced · order 50

-Prefer the strongest matching clause while still giving partial credit to secondary matches.
+Prefer the strongest matching clause while still giving partial credit to secondary matches with a JSON DSL request.

 DisMaxQuery for Best-Field Matching with Tie Breakers